JyYoungK/NEWSProject/README.md

 - STEPZEN_API_KEY = https://stepzen.com/getting-started?details=rest <-- Go to this link and Sign Up, then you should see Enter your Admin Key when prompted.
 Copy it without the ""
 - NEXT_PUBLIC_WEATHER_API_KEY = https://openweathermap.org/api <-- Go to this link and Sign Up, then you should see your Key when prompted.
 Copy it without the ""

+### Deploying to Vercel

+- Create a vercel account and download vercel.
+I did `npm i -g vercel`
+- Then open terminal and type `vercel login` to log in.
+- In terminal type `vercel` to create a project.
+- Go to vercel website and set up env variables.
+For this project, it needs 3.
+(MEDIASTACK_API_KEY, STEPZEN_API_KEY, NEXT_PUBLIC_WEATHER_API_KEY)
+- Type `vercel env pull` .
+It should generate .env file
+- Type `npm run build` in terminal.
+- Finally Type `vercel` again.

 ### Check if APIKey is working correctly

 - Open powershell and type `stepzen start`